 The family section itself is as far away from the main music area as possible and is further divided into three categories; Impressionists – 0-6 years, Surrealists – 7 – 11 years and Futurists – 12 -17 years.
 You’re free to choose whichever suits your family dynamic best and they aren’t strictly enforced so you can be flexible if you have a few children.
 We stayed in the Impressionists area and loved the fact that Luisa had lots of little friends nearby to play with.

 I think if a festival was to get the sleeping set up wrong for families it would really put me off.
 That said some people sleep through anything – do your research and you’ll not be caught off guard.
 Consider how far it is from the main festival site, you want to get the balance right between noise reduction and length of the walk!

 If you want to absolutely guarantee comfort looks for a festival that has dedicated glamping areas available to hire with lovely comfy bell tents and yurts waiting for you on arrival.

 The early bird family camping ticket is only £95.
 It admits two adults and 4 children under 18 which is an absolute bargain.
 They also have ticket options for single parent families and great deal on day passes for those who prefer not to camp.

 Whichever festival you’re considering it’s worth getting on their mailing list so you can take advantage of early bird deals.

 Relaxed and SAFE Atmosphere

 The whole atmosphere was extremely friendly and relaxed, there were lots of staff visible at all times and always ready to help.
-We found all the other guests to be really lovely, there were so many kids running about and everyone was very respectful of their need to run without looking and didn’t mind them charging about at all.
+We found all the other guests to be really lovely, there were so many kids running about and everyone was very respectful of their need to run without looking.
 I also noticed a couple of medical stations which was reassuring.